Dietrich Dorner, The Logic of Failure, 1988

 Only patients with category 4 disease have post-Lyme disease symptoms.
 Data from three double-blind, randomized, placebo-controlled trials have shown that there is substantial risk, with little or no benefit, associated with additional antibiotic treatment.

-Most patients presumed to have chronic Lyme are in category 1 or 2; antibiotic therapy in these patients is not warranted."
+Most patients presumed to have chronic Lyme are in category 1 or 2; antibiotic therapy in these patients is not warranted."The IDSA has also given the following definitions to describe those who have Post-Lyme Disease Symptoms/Syndrome and those who have CLD:

 "post-Lyme disease symptoms: fatigue, musculoskeletal pain, difficulties with concentration or short-term memory, or all of these symptoms when experienced by patients despite resolution of the objective manifestations of infection by Borrelia burgdorferi after antibiotic treatment.
 Seen in a minority of patients.